deezombiedude612/rca-tool/README.md

 2. You will be asked how many stack trace files are to be analyzed (due to how token limits are implemented in GPT).
    The number of stack traces analyzed will be limited by either the entered number or the number of provided stack traces, whichever is smaller.

+   - Since a token limit exists (currently at `10,000`), there is no hard limit on the maximum number of stack trace files that can be analyzed in one go.
+     This number is dependent on how many tokens each of the stack trace file's contents will use up.
+     To gauge how many tokens your stack trace file's contents will take up, refer to [OpenAI's tokenizer](https://platform.openai.com/tokenizer).
+   - Also, the order of which stack trace files are read first is determined solely by their names in alphabetical order.

 3. Upon receiving this response, you may pursue one of several course of actions:
    - **A follow-up prompt (to clarify received response from earlier, etc.):**